go-shiori/shiori/docs/Configuration.md

 | `SHIORI_HTTP_IDLE_TIMEOUT`                 | 10s     | No       | Maximum amount of time to wait for the next request   |
 | `SHIORI_HTTP_DISABLE_KEEP_ALIVE`           | true    | No       | Disable HTTP keep-alive connections                   |
 | `SHIORI_HTTP_DISABLE_PARSE_MULTIPART_FORM` | true    | No       | Disable pre-parsing of multipart form                 |
+> `SHIORI_HTTP_PORT` is deprecated and will be removed in a future release.
+Please use the `-p` option to [specify the custom port](https://github.com/go-shiori/shiori/discussions/360) you'd like while executing the Shiori binary.

 ### Storage Configuration